National Transformation Fund

 The donation-based program is still very affordable, at a reduced price of $150,000 for an individual investor or $200,000 for a family of four.
 A $220,000 real-estate investment option provides an additional option for applicants who prefer to make a real investment, with the potential for annual visits, future returns and eventual divestment.
 By opting for the investment route, applicants also create a true nexus with Grenada.
 They will be able to apply for a tax id number, driver's license, open a bank account and create a strong link as the basis for other investments.
-This will be particularly important if applicants are considering the E2 option.
+This will be particularly important if applicants are considering the E- 2 option.

 Unique selling points for Grenada include visa free travel to China.
-Grenada is currently the only country in the world with an active citizenship program and an E-2 treaty with the United States.
+Grenada is also one of a few countries in the world with an active citizenship program and an E-2 treaty with the United States.
 That’s prompting a growing number of investors from China, Vietnam, Brazil, India and other countries with no treaties with the U.S.to use Grenada as a bonafide route to live in the U.S. and an alternative to the EB-5 program.